streamsets/tutorials/tutorial-2/directory_to_kafkaproducer.md

 * Go to the 'Kafka' Tab and set the 'Broker URI' to point to your kafka broker. e.g.`<hostname/ip>:<port>` Set the 'Topic' to the name of your kafka topic.
 And the 'Data Format' to 'SDC Record'
 <img style="width:100%;" src="img/kafka_producer_config.png">

-*SDC Record is the internal data format that is highly optimized for use within the StreamSets Data Collector (SDC); Since we are going to be using a SDC on the other side to read from this Kafka Topic we can use the 'SDC Record' since it knows how to decode the format.
+*SDC Record is the internal data format that is highly optimized for use within the StreamSets Data Collector (SDC); Since we are going to be using a SDC on the other side to read from this Kafka Topic we can use 'SDC Record' since it knows how to decode the format.
 If you have a custom Kafka Consumer on the other side you may want to choose from one of the other Data Formats in this drop down and decode it accordingly.*

 You can use the 'Kafka Configuration' section of this tab to enter any specific Kafka settings you would like; In a future tutorial we'll see how to configure TLS, SASL or Kerberos with Kafka.